 Course topics are similar to CSP3156a, except that participants work in teams on weekly modeling challenges.
-Weekly modeling challenges are questions within the context of natural resource management and require model building from the base up.
+Weekly modeling challenges are questions within the context of natural resource management and require model building from the bottom up.
 Teams present their model results in weekly virtual classrooms.
 Modeling challenges require several hours per week more than those needed for successful completion of CSP3156a.
+Participants should be prepared to work an average of 10 - 15 hours per week.

-* Discover how to use models in planning for ecological and conservation biology decisions with defensible results.
+- Discover how to use models in planning for ecological and conservation biology decisions with defensible results.

-* Discuss the modeling process, terminology, use of deterministic and stochastic models, what to leave out of a model, scale and resolution, age or state structured models, and how to deal with uncertainty in making conservation decisions.
+- Describe the modeling process, terminology, use of deterministic and stochastic models, what to leave out of a model, scale and resolution, age or state structured models, and how to deal with uncertainty in making conservation decisions.

-*Build modeling skills.
+- Build more advanced modeling skills.

-Biologists and resource managers seeking to gain model-building skills to inform research and decision-making in natural resource management.
+Biologists and resource managers who are seeking to gain model-building skills to inform research and decision-making in natural resource management.
 Participants are not required to be highly skilled in mathematics or computing, although familiarity with spreadsheets and how the results of models can be applied is beneficial.
-Participants should be prepared to work an average of 10 - 15 hours per week.